$\mathcal{N}=1$ Jackiw -Teitelboim supergravity beyond the Schwarzian regime: The holographic dictionary

 \subsection{Conformal boundary conditions}

-In this section, our goal is to analyze the asymptotic symmetry algebra associated with Brown--Henneaux-type boundary conditions.
+In this section, our goal is to analyze the ASA associated with Brown--Henneaux-type boundary conditions.
 This gauge choice is specifically designed to make the asymptotic symmetry structure manifest and to streamline the analysis of boundary dynamics.
 By decoupling the radial dependence, it effectively isolates the relevant asymptotic degrees of freedom, thereby facilitating the computation of conserved quantities and the identification of corresponding boundary theories.

 This gauge plays a central role in maintaining the full asymptotic symmetry group and in determining the effective boundary action, particularly within the context of holographic duality.
-To proceed, we impose the Drinfeld--Sokolov highest weight gauge condition on the $sl(2,\mathbb{R})$-valued connection defined in Eq.~\eqref{bouncond999}, which further restricts the allowed functional form of the coefficients.
+To proceed, we impose the Drinfeld--Sokolov highest weight gauge condition on the $\mathfrak{sl}(2,\mathbb{R})$-valued connection defined in Eq.~\eqref{bouncond999}, which further restricts the allowed functional form of the coefficients.
 Under this reduction, the fields are constrained as follows:

 where $\alpha_{-1} = \alpha$.
 It is important to note that these conformal boundary conditions correspond to the well--established Brown--Henneaux boundary conditions originally formulated in~\cite{Brown:1986nw} for $AdS_2$ gravity.
 Inspired by analogous developments in the context of three--dimensional gravity~\cite{Perez:2016vqo,Cardenas:2021vwo}, we propose that the gauge connection and the dilaton field adopt the following specific structure: